zedsdeee/CarHacking/docs/Stage1.md

 The most common use of ISO-TP is for diagnostics and KWP messages (an alternative protocol to CAN), but it can also be used any time large amounts of data need to be transferred over CAN.

 <img src="/images/isotp.png" width="500">

+### CANopen Protocol

+Another way to extend the CAN protocol is the CANopen protocol.
+CANopen breaks down the 11-bit identifier to a 4-bit function code and 7-bit node ID—a combination known as a communication object identifier (COB-ID).

 **ISO-TP defines different frame types:**